workattech/hacktoberfest-2020/DSA/space-time-complexity-cheatsheat.md

 ### Space Complexity of various algorithms

-Following table contains time complexities of various commonly used algorithms:
+Following table contains space complexities of various commonly used algorithms:

 | Name of Algorithm |  Best Case  |
 | :---------------: | :---------: |